hannahlspencer/EventSwipe/README.md

 *Current version: Condor*

-EventSwipe is a simple Java application for recording attendance at events.
+EventSwipe is a Java application for recording attendance at events.

+It can be used as a standalone desktop application or connected to the careers CRM system, CareerHub.

-It works by reading some kind of ID string (a student number, for example) and either checking this against a booking list or recording the ID in a text file to be processed later.
+It works by reading some kind of ID string (a student number, for example), indicating the booking status of that person and either updating CareerHub or recording their details locally to be processed later.

 The ID can be entered from a keyboard or any other external input device, such as an RFID reader.

 ---